-Note that the Reference spirality is not affected by skew.
-The effect of introducing negative skew is to change the spirality of the finished fabric, so that the difference between finished and Reference spiralities is lower.
-It is this difference which is responsible for fabric and garment twisting.
+The Reference Spirality is not affected by skew.
+The effect of introducing negative skew is to change the spirality of the as-delivered finished fabric, so that the difference between the spirality in the finished, delivered fabric and the Reference Spirality is lower.
+It is this difference which is responsible for fabric and garment twisting during laundering.

-After laundering, any part of the skew angle that is not due to the natural drop in the course line caused by the feeder effect will disappear, and only the "natural" skew of the fabric will remain.
+After laundering, any part of the skew angle, which is not due to the natural drop in the course line caused by the feeder effect, will disappear and only the "natural" skew of the fabric will remain.
 If a garment has been made up from heavily skewed fabric, then it will develop a skewed and possibly buckled shape after laundering.

 In fabrics that have horizontal stripes, the finisher will naturally attempt to deliver the fabric with the stripes going straight across the fabric.
-The best way to do this is for him to slit the fabric and re-sew it with the stripes matching at the sewn edge to eliminate the feeder drop.
+The best way to do this is to slit the fabric and re-sew it with the stripes matching at the sewn edge to eliminate the feeder drop.
 Special equipment is available for this operation.
 However, if the fabric is not cut and re-sewn, then the finisher is simply delivering the fabric with an angle of skew which is equal and opposite to the feeder drop.
-This skew will be removed in laundering and the natural feeder drop will reappear.
+This imposed skew will disappear in laundering and the natural feeder drop will reappear.